ipsilon/eof/spec/eof.md

     - deduct `32000` gas
     - read uint8 operand `initcontainer_index`
     - pops `value`, `salt`, `data_offset`, `data_size` from the stack
+    - if `initcontainer_size > MAX_INITCODE_SIZE` instruction exceptionally aborts
     - deduct `8 * ((initcontainer_size + 31) // 32)` gas (EIP-3860 + hashing charge)
     - load initcode EOF subcontainer at `initcontainer_index` in the container from which `CREATE3` is executed
-    - validate the container
+    - **no need to** validate the container, all subcontainers are validated recursively during `CREATE4`
     - execute the container in "initcode-mode" and deduct gas for execution
         - calculate `new_address` as `keccak256(0xff || sender || salt || keccak256(initcontainer))[12:]`
         - an unsuccesful execution of initcode results in pushing `0` onto the stack
             - can populate returndata if execution `REVERT`ed
-        - a successful execution ends with initcode executing `RETURNCONTRACT{deploy_container_index}(aux_data_offset, aux_data_size)` instruction (see below).
+        - a successful execution ends with initcode executing `RETURNCONTRACT{deploy_container_index}(aux_data_offset)` instruction (see below).
 After that:
             - load deploy EOF subcontainer at `deploy_container_index` in the container from which `RETURNCONTRACT` is executed
-            - validate EOF format (header + total size) of the container
+            - calculate `aux_data_size`: from the sum of all section sizes declared in the deploy container header subtract actual deploy container size
+            - **no need to** validate the container, all subcontainers are validated recursively during `CREATE4`
             - concatenate data section with `(aux_data_offset, aux_data_offset + aux_data_size)` memory segment and update data size in the header
-            - validate EOF sections (e.g. types, codes)
+            - if updated deploy container size exceeds `MAX_CODE_SIZE` instruction exceptionally aborts
             - set `state[new_address].code` to the updated deploy container
             - push `new_address` onto the stack
         - `RETURN` and `STOP` are not allowed in "initcode-mode" (abort execution)
     - deduct `200 * deployed_code_size` gas
-    - if initcode container or deployed container is invalid, instruction's execution ends with the result 0 pushed on stack.
-The caller’s nonce remains increased and all creation gas is deducted.
 - `CREATE4 (0xed)` instruction
     - Works the same as `CREATE3` except:
         - does not have `initcontainer_index` immediate
         - pops one more value from the stack (first argument): `tx_initcode_index`
-        - takes  the initcode EOF container from the transaction `initcodes` array at `tx_initcode_index`
+        - loads the initcode EOF container from the transaction `initcodes` array at `tx_initcode_index`
-            - fails (returns 0 on the stack) if such initcode does not exist in the transaction
+            - fails (returns 0 on the stack) if such initcode does not exist in the transaction, including when there is no `initcodes` field at all
                 - this is a "light" failure: caller's nonce is not updated and gas for initcode execution is not consumed
+            - the initcode container and all its subcontainers are validated recursively. `CREATE4` fails (returns 0 on the stack) if any of these is invalid
+                - caller’s nonce is updated and gas for initcode execution is consumed
 - `RETURNCONTRACT (0xee)` instruction
     - loads `uint8` immediate `deploy_container_index`
-    - pops two values from the stack: `aux_data_offset`, `aux_data_size` referring to memory section that will be appended to deployed container's data
+    - pops one value from the stack: `aux_data_offset` referring to memory section that will be appended to deployed container's data
     - cost 0 gas + possible memory expansion for aux data
-    - ends initcode frame execution and returns control to CREATE3/4 caller frame where `initcontainer_index` and aux data are used to construct deployed contract (see above)
+    - ends initcode frame execution and returns control to CREATE3/4 caller frame where `deploy_container_index` and `aux_data_offset` are used to construct deployed contract (see above)
     - instruction exceptionally aborts if invoked not in "initcode-mode"
 - `DATALOAD (0xe8)` instruction
     - deduct 3 gas